Cheapest Way to Build a Wood Privacy Fence | DIY Guide

 Check out this great video: “How to Set Batter Boards,” from the fine folks at Lowes:

 Pro Tip: Keep the string taut during this process.
-You’ll end up using the string to guide you when Setting the Posts in the ground.
+You’ll use the string to guide you when Setting the Posts in the ground.
 A loose string can result in a fence that looks more wavy than straight.

 5) Mark the Post locations:

-Once the batter boards are in place, you’re ready to start marking where your fence posts will be.
-You can do this one of two ways; plant wooden stakes where the posts should go, or use marking paint on the grass.
+Once the batter boards are in place, you can start marking the location of your fence posts.
+You can do this in one of two ways: plant wooden stakes where the posts should go or use marking paint on the grass.

-I prefer marking paint because it’s a more straightforward process, and this is a labor-intensive project, so I give myself a break from work wherever I can.
+I prefer marking paint because it’s a more straightforward process.
+Since this is a labor-intensive project, I give myself breaks from work wherever I can.

-The spacing depends, of course, on the width of fence panels (typically 8ft. wide) or the rail and picket installation, which can be installed at 6ft or 8ft.
+Of course, the spacing depends on the width of the fence panels (typically 8ft. wide) or the rail and picket installation, which can be 6ft or 8ft.
 Be as accurate and consistent as possible, and keep your tape measure on you.

-6) Get The Materials – Search: “Wood fencing near me.”
+6) Delivering Materials – Search: “Wood Fencing near me.”

 Before we get into the build details, Here are the tools and fencing materials required to build a privacy fence.